deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/Index.rst

             ..  container:: card-body

-                Here you can find an explanation about the Table Field we are adding.
+                Here you can find an explanation about the table fields that we are adding.

     ..  container:: col-md-6 pl-0 pr-3 py-3 m-0